evanbergeron/lockfree-bdd/index.md

 A constant size worker pool is maintained (in our case, using Cilk+).
 There is data parallelism in the left and right children of each node, so compute each subgraph in parallel.

-In this implementation, a memoization cache is shared between workers to avoid duplicate work.
+In this implementation, a lossy memoization cache is shared between workers to avoid duplicate work.
+Additionally, the DAG and unique table are merged as described in [2] to reduce memory footprint.

 This implementation provides a nice solution to the data dependency issue; simply compute from the leaves up.
 This makes certain canonicity checks very straightforward and yields elegent, readable code.
 Unfortunately, does very little to address the spatial locality issue.

-### Improving Spatial Locality
+## Improving Spatial Locality

+And so begins the long journey to spatial locality.

+### Open-Addressing

+Our initial unique table used separate chaining with linked lists in each bucket.
+After decided that we wanted to focus on memory locality, we switched a linear-probing, open-addressing scheme.

+In a parallel context, this hash table must be able to be read and written to concurrently.
+Our final implementation is heavily based on [11].

+### Node Managers

-Our original graph implementation was used a simple recursive formulation:
+Our original graph implementation used a simple recursive formulation:

 {% highlight c++ %}
 struct bdd_node {